AlessandroMarchese/AlessandroMarchese.github.io/README.md

 # Alessandro Marchese
 *PhD Student in Machine Learning · Researcher*

-Welcome to my personal site — a place where I share my research, projects, writings and academic journey in machine learning and causality.
+Welcome to my personal site — a place where I share my research, projects,and academic journey in machine learning and causality.

 ## About Me
 I am currently a joint PhD student at Vrije Universiteit Brussel (VUB) and Universiteit Hasselt (UHasselt).
 My research interests lie at the intersection of **machine learning** and **causality**, often applied to healthcare systems.
 Previously, I have been an engineering student at KU Leuven.